 In 2022, the Air Force found itself with a critical shortage of pilots.
-DEI equity goals to increase non-white officers may have been a factor pushing mid-career pilots with families to leave the Air Force and to fly for commercial airlines instead.
+DEI equity goals to increase non-white pilots may have been a factor pushing mid-career pilots with families to leave the Air Force and to fly for commercial airlines instead.

-- On August 9, 2022, Air Force Secretary Frank Kendall and then-Chief of Staff Gen. Charles Q. Brown, Jr. co-signed a memorandum confirming the Air Force's intent to reduce the percentage of white male officers from 64% to 43%. - The problem here should be obvious.
-The Air Force told a large cohort of pilots, most of them white males, that they are no longer wanted.
-The loss of experienced pilots to commercial airlines hurts recruiting, increases stress on everyone else, and leaves the Air Force with elevated risks of problems and mishaps involving less skilled pilots. - All branches of the service have publicly admitted discriminatory practices, but the stated agenda of the DACODAI offers no solution to this problem because "whites" do not "improve diversity."
-Gen. C.Q.
-Brown, now the Chairman of the Joint Chiefs of Staff, said as much when he told Air & Space Forces Magazine in 2020, "I hire for diversity." - No one seems to wonder whether racial discrimination such as this might exclude men like Chesley "Sully" Sullenberger, a white male Air Force Academy graduate who served as a pilot.
-In 2009, Capt.
-Sully saved 150 passengers and five crewmembers when he and his co-pilot drew on their own skills and experience to land their bird-stricken, disabled US Airways jet in the ice-cold waters of the Hudson River.
+- On August 9, 2022, Air Force Secretary Frank Kendall and then-Chief of Staff Gen. Charles Q. Brown, Jr. co-signed a memorandum confirming the Air Force's intent to reduce the percentage of white male officers from 64% to 43%.35 - The problem here should be obvious.
+The Air Force told a large cohort of officers, most of them white males, that they are no longer wanted.
+The loss of experienced pilots to commercial airlines hurts recruiting, increases stress on everyone else, and leaves the Air Force with elevated risks of problems and mishaps involving less skilled pilots.
+36 - All branches of the service have publicly admitted discriminatory practices, but the stated agenda of the DACODAI offers no solution to this problem because "whites" do not "improve diversity."
+37 Gen. C.Q.
+Brown, now Chairman of the Joint Chiefs of Staff,